INDUSTRIAS KAISER ARGENTINA

 THE END OF THE ROAD — ALMOST

-In 1963, Willys Motors became Kaiser Jeep, offering a number of groundbreaking vehicles like the original Jeep Wagoneer sport-utility vehicle.
-By the late sixties, however, it was struggling again.
-In January 1970, Edgar Kaiser sold Kaiser Jeep to American Motors for $70 million in cash and a 22% stake in AMC.
-Kaiser Industries sold that stock later in the decade, its last involvement in the auto industry.
+In 1963, Willys Motor Corporation became Kaiser Jeep, offering groundbreaking vehicles like the original Jeep Wagoneer sport-utility vehicle.
+In the sixties, however, these were still niche products and by the end of the decade, Kaiser Jeep was again struggling financially.
+Edgar Kaiser arranged to sell Kaiser Jeep to AMC in early 1970 for a reported $70 million, including a 22% stake in American Motors.
+Kaiser Industries sold those shares later in the decade, the Kaisers’ last involvement in the auto industry.

-Henry Kaiser officially retired in the mid-fifties, moving to Hawaii with his second wife, Alyce Chester Kaiser.
+Henry Kaiser officially retired in the mid-fifties, relocating to Hawaii with his second wife, Alyce Chester Kaiser.
 He subsequently became involved in resort and hotel development, remaining very active until his death in 1967 at the age of 84.
-His son Edgar served as chairman of Kaiser Industries until it was broken up in 1977; Edgar died in December 1981, aged 73.
-The Kaisers’ former partner, Joe Frazer, died in 1971.
+Edgar Kaiser remained the chairman of Kaiser Industries until it was broken up in 1977, four years before Edgar’s own death.
+The Kaisers’ former partner, Joe Frazer, had died in 1971.

-Although their automotive venture had been a failure, the Kaisers’ legacy in other industries remains formidable.
-Among other things, the Kaisers gave us the Kaiser Permanente health network, which began in the 1930s as a private health plan for Kaiser employees, and the Kaiser Family Foundation, one of the U.S.’s largest philanthropic organizations.
+Although their automotive venture didn’t quite pan out, the Kaisers’ legacy in other industries remains impressive.
+Perhaps the Kaisers’ most enduring accomplishments were the establishment of the Kaiser Permanente health network, which began in the 1930s as a private health plan for Kaiser employees, and the Kaiser Family Foundation, one of the U.S.’s largest philanthropic organizations.

 REQUIEM FOR THE KAISER-FRAZER DREAM

 Barring quixotic efforts like Tucker, the Kaiser-Frazer Corporation was the last serious effort to launch a new mass-market automaker in the United States.
 (American Motors, incorporated in 1954, was really the consolidation of two preexisting companies, Nash and Hudson.)
 The direct reasons for Kaiser-Frazer’s failure are not complex: a lack of capital and excessive costs relative to the Big Three.
 The more interesting question is why Henry Kaiser failed.
-Kaiser had a formidable record of success in other industries both before and after the collapse of his automotive enterprise.
+Kaiser had a formidable record of success in other industries before, during, and after his unsuccessful automotive enterprise.
 Why did the man who had built the Hoover Dam falter in taking on Detroit?

 First, Kaiser’s tremendous achievements in construction and manufacturing were in contract-based businesses, not retail sales operations.
-With contract jobs, the competition is mostly in securing the contract; after that, the customer and the price are more or less assured.
-The auto industry is a different and more brutal game, where building a good product and convincing someone to buy it are two entirely different problems.
+Henry Kaiser was always an ebullient salesman, but his retail experience had ended before World War I. With government contract jobs, the competition is mostly in securing the contract; after that, the customer and the price are more or less assured (although even that isn’t 100% guaranteed, as Kaiser found with its defense contracts).
+The auto industry is a different and more brutal game, where building a good product and convincing people to buy it are two entirely different problems.
 The immediate success of 1947 and 1948 lulled Kaiser into a false sense of security, suggesting that the strategies that had worked so well in the shipbuilding trade would also work in the car business, but that was only true in the brief rush of the postwar seller’s market.

-Second, the Kaisers’ approach to Kaiser-Frazer was not unlike the many online start-up companies of the late 1990s: They were prepared to throw many ideas at the wall in search of one that would stick, assuming that once the company found its niche, they could easily repay the deficit they had run up along the way.
-What Henry Kaiser did not appear to grasp was the degree to which the auto industry is a war of attrition.
+Second, the Kaisers’ approach to Kaiser-Frazer was not unlike the many online start-up companies of the late 1990s: They threw many ideas at the wall in search of one that would stick, assuming that once the company found its niche, they could easily repay the deficit they had run up along the way.
+What Henry Kaiser had to learn the hard way was that the auto industry is in many ways a war of attrition.
 The cost of a new product is only the beginning; you also have to budget for its replacement and the next generation after that.

-Many observers still think Kaiser’s greatest downfall was not listening to Joe Frazer, who understood these things all too well.
+Many automotive historians think Kaiser’s greatest downfall was in not listening to Joe Frazer, who understood these things all too well.
 We’re not so sure.
-True, if Henry Kaiser had heeded Frazer’s advice, Kaiser-Frazer could have mitigated the disaster of the 1949 model year, and more input from Frazer might have brought about a useful degree of fiscal restraint.
-Even so, we doubt that the eventual fate of Kaiser-Frazer would have been much different.
+True, if Henry Kaiser had heeded Frazer’s advice, Kaiser-Frazer might have mitigated the disaster of the 1949 model year and brought about a useful degree of financial restraint.
+Even so, we doubt that Kaiser-Frazer’s eventual fate would have been much different.

-To our mind, Kaiser-Frazer’s greatest failure was in not defining a clear identity for the company’s brands.
-Had Henry pursued his original agenda of building an inexpensive, plastic-bodied economy car, Kaiser would have had a coherent brand identity — if not necessarily a lucrative one — but Frazer talked him out of it.
-Despite Frazer’s early talk about building an economy car, it appears that what he really wanted was to make K-F an orthodox, bread-and-butter automaker, offering pretty good cars for a pretty good price.
-That was a fine idea, but the era in which it was a realistic goal for a company as small as Kaiser-Frazer ended with the Great Depression.
-To survive in the brutally competitive postwar marketplace, K-F needed to find a unique niche, which neither of the company’s original brands ever really did.
+To our mind, Kaiser-Frazer’s greatest failure was in not defining a distinct identity for the company’s brands in a crowded and ferociously competitive postwar market.
+Kaiser could have had a coherent image — albeit not necessarily a lucrative one — if Henry had pursued his original agenda of building an inexpensive, plastic-bodied economy car, but Joe Frazer talked him out of it.
+Despite Frazer’s early talk about building an economy car, it appears that what he really wanted was to make K-F an orthodox, bread-and-butter automaker like Chrysler, offering pretty good cars for a pretty good price.
+That was a fine ambition, but the era in which it was a realistic goal for a company as small as Kaiser-Frazer ended with the Great Depression.

-The Kaisers didn’t find their niche until after the merger with Willys, when they acquired the Jeep brand.
-Of course, Jeep wasn’t Kaiser-Frazer’s creation (except insofar as Joe Frazer was responsible for establishing the brand during his earlier tenure at Willys), but it had the unique product and unique identity that K-F had needed from the beginning.
+The Kaisers didn’t find their niche until after the merger with Willys-Overland, when they acquired the Jeep brand.
+Of course, Jeep wasn’t Kaiser-Frazer’s creation (except insofar as Joe Frazer was responsible for establishing the brand during his earlier tenure at Willys), but it had the unique products and unique identity that K-F had needed from the beginning.
+Admittedly, it was not until years later that Jeep, which is now owned by Chrysler [Author’s note: now FCA US LLC], became the lucrative brand it is today.
+Nonetheless, the mere fact that it still exists — long after Kaiser and Frazer became historical footnotes — speaks volumes.

 - Dressed to Kill: The 1954 Kaiser Darrin